Portrait

 Climbing with passion – the fascination of adventure

-In 2018 and 2019 I made it on the shortlist for the Piolet d’Or – the most important international award for exceptionally innovative achievements in modern alpinism.
+In 2018 and 2019, I made it on the Piolet d’Or list of the world’s most significant first ascents – the most important international award for exceptionally innovative achievements in modern alpinism.

 Every human being has their own personal potentials, which defines them and sets them apart from everyone else.
 You have to act out and use this in order to achieve the best result – whether through creativity for a new route, the sporting confrontation with the mountain or the human factor, as a rope-partner or in the group.
 I think that’s what the mountains are all about for me.
 The most important things, however, are the experiences made and the insights gained from them – the real values that persist in life.

 Furthermore, I am very happy that we still have such incredibly wild areas on our planet.
-I hope that generations to come will still have the opportunity to go into the mountains and connect with nature.
-Because people are most likely to take action to protect those wild places they have a relationship with.
-For me, this is a great motivation to bring people closer to nature – be it through a climbing course in the mountains, an exciting lecture or a reportage.
-The mountains are full of energy.
-Go and get it!
+I hope that future generations will still have the opportunity to go to the mountains and immerse themselves in nature.
+Because people are most likely to take action to protect those wild places which they have a relationship with.
+For me, this is a great motivation to bring people closer to nature – be it through an individual alpine coaching in the mountains, an exciting presentation or a report.
+The mountains are full of energy – go and get it!

 Intense experiences and fantastic climbing – for me the highest expression of freedom: